 There’s an art to firewall management.
 Managed services providers (MSPs) need to restrict network traffic to keep malicious content out while enabling businesses to communicate freely with their partners, customers and prospects.
-MSPs also need to update policies in response to new threats and client requests and continually monitor firewalls for alerts — and manage it all in a way that’s most efficient and profitable.
+MSPs must also update policies in response to new threats and client requests, continually monitor firewalls for alerts and manage it all efficiently and profitably.

 Klaus Gheri, Vice President of Network Security at Barracuda, offers advice on firewall management best practices that can help MSPs successfully provide this service.

-In general, what are best practices MSPs should follow with firewall management?
+What are the best practices MSPs should follow with firewall management?

 Gheri: Firewall management is often comprised of three distinctively different aspects:

 - Initial setup and configuration – the latter can be exclusive with the MSP or partly available to the client, depending on a product’s ability to facilitate role-based administration.

 - Life-cycle management – this includes keeping the product up to date with vendor patches and monitoring its operation.

 - Security event management – this is a premium service where the MSP also moves in when the firewall triggers relevant security-related events (i.e., botnet traffic is intercepted trying to leave the LAN).
 In the latter case, this often includes reporting services, log analysis, and retention services.